-Elevated guideway construction would be necessary to construct the Preferred Alternative WSJ-1, Preferred Alternative WSJ-2, and northern portion of Alternative WSJ-4.
+Elevated guideway construction would be necessary to construct the Alternative WSJ-1, Alternative WSJ-2, and northern portion of Alternative WSJ-4.
 The Avalon Station would be elevated under these three alternatives.
 Nighttime construction may be required when crossing over roadways.
-The elevated guideway may take 1 to 2 years to complete and the construction of Avalon Station may take 3 years.
+The elevated guideway and the construction of Avalon Station may take 2 to 3 years to complete.

-Properties within residential districts would be within 50 feet of elevated construction under Preferred Alternatives WSJ-1 or WSJ-2.
+Properties within residential districts would be within 50 feet of elevated construction.
 These properties would likely experience construction sound levels of up to 87 dBA which exceeds Seattle construction noise limits and would result in noise impacts.

-The remaining four alternatives would include construction of a tunnel and underground Alaska Junction Station.
+Some West Seattle Junction alternatives would include construction of a tunnel and underground Alaska Junction Station.
 Construction of the underground station would use cut-and-cover construction and take 4 to 6 years to build.

-Because the tunnels in the West Seattle Junction Segment would be shorter, shallower tunnels than in other segments, the tunnel could be built using a tunnel boring machine or sequential excavation mining.
+Because the tunnels in the West Seattle Junction Segment are relatively short and shallow, the tunnel could be built using a tunnel boring machine or sequential excavation mining.
 Both tunneling methods would require ventilation fans on the surface to supply fresh air into the tunnel and would run continuously.
 Nighttime work would likely be necessary to remove spoils from the portal area.
 Tunneling may take 1 to 2 years to construct.

-The tunnel options with tunnel portals closest to residential districts in the West Seattle Junction Segment would be Preferred Alternative WSJ-3a, Preferred Option WSJ-3b, and Alternative WSJ-5.
-Residential districts would be approximately 50 feet from the tunnel portals and may experience sound levels up to 86 dBA.
+The tunnel options with tunnel portals close to or within residential districts in the West Seattle Junction Segment would be Preferred Option WSJ-5b, Alternative WSJ-4, and Alternative WSJ-5a.
+Residential properties would be approximately 50 feet from the tunnel portals and may experience sound levels up to 86 dBA.
 These sound levels would exceed the city's construction sound limits and would result in noise impacts.

-Preferred Alternatives WSJ-1 and WSJ-2 may result in less impacts at noise-sensitive properties than other alternatives which require tunneling.
+Alternative WSJ-1 and Alternative WSJ-2 may result in less impacts at noise-sensitive properties than other alternatives which require tunneling.
 Although tunneling would take place underground, night work at the tunnel portals may last several years, whereas elevated construction may only require night work when crossing over roadways and the overall construction duration may be less than construction of a below-grade station and tunnel.